Albert Au

-Albert Au Shui Keung (區瑞強) is a Hong Kong English pop and Cantopop singer-songwriter and DJ of RTHK.
+Albert Au Shui Keung (區瑞強) is a Hong Kong English pop and Cantopop singer-songwriter and DJ at RTHK.
 Albert grew up in Hong Kong, and his ancestral hometown is Zhaoqing city, Guangdong province.
 A graduate of Hong Kong Baptist University, he debuted in 1979 and achieved considerable fame in the 1980s with his folk music.
 He also appeared in movies and on TV.
 He is also operating some music educational establishments.

-Albert will have two live shows to be performed at the Hong Kong Cultural Centre on June 21 and 22, 2021, titled "My Home You Will Reunite Concert 2021".
+Albert performed two live shows at the Hong Kong Cultural Centre on June 21 and 22, 2021, titled "My Home You Will Reunite Concert 2021".
 Before that, he performed an online gig on May 14, accompanied by his friends on piano and guitar, it was billed as a prelude to the two live shows.